$\pi$-Play: Multi-Agent Self-Play via Privileged Self-Distillation without External Data: Methods

 \subsection{Self-Play with Privileged Information}

 As shown in Fig.~\ref{fig:framework_compare}, we employ a self-evolution framework based on efficient multi-agent collaboration, in which all models function as search agents capable of leveraging external knowledge.
 Let $y$ denote a full response (or rollout), and $o(y)$ denote the final answer extracted from $y$; for brevity, we write $o_i := o(y_i)$.
-Under this notation, The \textit{examiner} ${\pi_\phi^E}$, the \textit{teacher} ${\pi_\psi^T}$, and the \textit{student} ${\pi_\theta^S}$ are each optimized according to their respective objectives: \begin{promptbox}{Optimization Objective} \begin{itemize}[leftmargin=3.5mm,label=$\circ$] \item \textbf{Examiner} (Sec.~\ref{sec:examiner_optimization}): Learn to generate diverse and challenging questions.\textit{ }
+The \textit{examiner} ${\pi_\phi^E}$, the \textit{teacher} ${\pi_\psi^T}$, and the \textit{student} ${\pi_\theta^S}$ are each optimized according to their respective objectives: \begin{promptbox}{Optimization Objective} \textbf{Examiner} (Sec.~\ref{sec:examiner_optimization}): Learn to generate diverse and challenging questions.

-\item \textbf{Teacher} (Sec.~\ref{sec:teacher_optimization}): Incorporate privileged information to generate more accurate rollouts while avoiding an excessive discrepancy between the teacher and the student. {
+\textbf{Teacher} (Sec.~\ref{sec:teacher_optimization}): Incorporate privileged information to generate more accurate rollouts while avoiding an excessive discrepancy between the teacher and the student.